jbinto/ansible-ubuntu-rails-server/README.md

 ## Issues

 * Can't include RSA keys in the git repo.
-Run `ssh-keygen` and create a deploy keypair.
+Run `ssh-keygen` and create a deploy keypair, and move it to `devops/templates/deploy_rsa[.pub]`.

 * Not sure if the deploy keypair should have a passphrase on it or not?
 Well, I am sure, *it should*, but whether automation relies on this or not?